 Mission control centres, along with associated uplink stations, have been set up at Kundalahalli in Bangalore.
 Another control centre and uplink station are in Delhi.
 A top official of the AAI said one of the Reference Stations has been housed outside the premises of the Thiruvananthapuram airport.
 The reference stations pick up signals from the orbiting GPS satellites.
 The measurements are immediately passed on to the mission control centres that then work out the necessary corrections that must be made.
 Messages carrying those corrections are sent via the uplink stations to the satellites in geostationary orbit that have the GAGAN payload.

-The satellites then broadcast the messages.
+Establishing position The satellites then broadcast the messages.
 The SBAS receivers use those messages and apply the requisite corrections to the GPS signals, thereby establishing their position with considerable accuracy.

 The GAGAN system is poised to next level of certification in the near future to offer precision approach services to the aircraft.